circinusX1/car_dasboard/README.md

 # car_dasboard
-Linux Desktop and WIndow Manager For a Card Dashboard written in QT.

-... under recovery..
 This is a 7 years old project just ran into.
-I am making it runable on latest QT.
-Does not run properly yet.
+Work in progress...

-   * If you run it start the start-xephir.sh and run the appon display 1, otherwis would iterfere with curent desktop.
+   * If you run it start the start-xephir.sh and run the app on display 1, otherwise would iterfere with curent desktop.

    carutza -display ":1"